cj8355/Note-Taker/README.md

 ## Installation
-The following necessary dependencies must be installed to run the application properly: Inquirer, Express, Console.Table, Dotenv, MySQL2
+The following necessary dependencies must be installed to run the application properly: Inquirer, Express, Dotenv, MySQL

 ## Usage
 See Video demo